Prashasti2801/Lab-1_202001125/README.md

         -> Maintainability: The software is easier to maintain and is cost effective

     Scope:
-        -> To create a real time responding software that alerts the user to sorrounding noises
+        -> To create a real time responding software that alerts the user to surrounding noises
         -> Based on feedback, the number of categories of sound can be expanded and updated in all the apps downloaded
         -> It needs to have low latency to repond to the surrounding noises